emard/ulx3s/doc/MANUAL.md

 External USB-JTAG programmer connected to JTAG header.

 Most external JTAGs should work with OpenOCD.
-FT2232 or FT4232 JTAGs are most recommended because they are very fast, compatible and works with Lattice Diamond native programmer. with Lattice original FT2232 JTAG cable or some generic FT2232 JTAG like [FT2232 breakout board from DangerousPrototypes](http://dangerousprototypes.com/docs/FT2232_breakout_board).
+FT2232 or FT4232 JTAGs are recommended as they are fast, compatible and work with Lattice Diamond native programmer.
-FT2232 based JTAG is
+Get Lattice original FT2232 JTAG cable or some generic FT2232 JTAG like [FT2232 breakout board from DangerousPrototypes](http://dangerousprototypes.com/docs/FT2232_breakout_board).

 # Programming over USB port "US1"